Scientist behind coronavirus shot says next target is cancer

 “There is a very rigid process in place and the process does not stop after a vaccine has been approved,” she said.
 "It is, in fact, continuing now all around the world, where regulators have used reporting systems to screen and to assess any observations made with our or other vaccines.”

-Tureci and her colleagues have all received the BioNTech shot themselves, she told the AP.
-"Yes, we have been vaccinated."
+Tureci and her colleagues have all received the BioNTech vaccine themselves, she told the AP.
+“Yes, we have been vaccinated,” she said.

-As BioNTech's profile has grown during the pandemic, so has its value, adding much-needed funds the company will be able to use to pursue its original goal of developing a new tool against cancer.
+As BioNTech's profile has grown during the pandemic, so has its value, providing funds the company can use to pursue its original goal of developing a new tool against cancer.

 Asked when such a therapy might be available, Tureci said “that’s very difficult to predict in innovative development.
 But we expect that within only a couple of years, we will also have our vaccines (against) cancer at a place where we can offer them to people.”